The Three Stooges Meet Hercules: Plot

+The Stooges find themselves embroiled in an unexpected journey through time when they assist their neighbor, Schuyler Davis, in constructing a time machine.
+Transported to Ithaca in ancient Greece during the reign of King Odius, the Stooges and their companions become entangled in a series of misadventures.
+Initially mistaken for gods due to their arrival coinciding with the imprisonment of Ulysses, they must navigate the amorous advances of the lecherous king while attempting to rectify the historical disruption they have caused.

+Following a daring escape and a perilous shipwreck, the group, armed with Curly Joe's soporific concoction, successfully vanquishes a Siamese Cyclops.
+Their exploits then take an unexpected turn as they showcase Schuyler's newly acquired strength, forged through laborious rowing in a galley, at a local gladiatorial arena.
+This remarkable feat propels Schuyler into the role of Hercules, culminating in encounters with the genuine Hercules and subsequent collaboration to rescue Diane Quigley, Schuyler's disaffected girlfriend, from Odius's clutches.

+Their exploits culminate in a chariot chase and a strategic maneuver to restore the proper course of history by depositing King Odius in the Wild West.
+Upon their return to the present day, they find their employer, Dimsal, inexplicably trapped in a pillory.

 Cast

 Production notes

 The Three Stooges Meet Hercules was filmed over 13 days on June 6–22, 1961.
-The film marked the return of director Edward Bernds, who had worked with Stooges during the Shemp Howard era and was recruited to help revive several proven routines from the past.
+The film marked the return of director Edward Bernds, who had worked with Stooges during the Shemp Howard era through 1952 and was recruited to help revive several proven routines from the past.
 Bernds later commented, "The team wasn't the same.
 They were older and I had to remind myself to be careful with them.
 I didn't want them to have a heart attack in the middle of a scene.
 If they had to run up a flight of stairs, I'd cut to something and jump to them at the top of the stairs."
 Bernds also commented on working with new third Stooge, Joe DeRita: "[Joe DeRita] wasn't quite the typical Stooge, he wasn't quite as willing to be hurt as Curly was or even Shemp.
 And Moe was very considerate of him and Joe DeRita was a little temperamental and didn't like to be hurt.
 Moe took pains to make sure that Joe wasn't hurt the way Larry was, for instance, or the way Shemp used to be.
 He didn't get slapped as much.
 We had to use doubles more for Joe DeRita than we did Shemp or Curly."